 On October 2, 2008, WATCH organized a National Walk-in for Justice.
 In Minnesota, 65 volunteers and supporters gathered at the WATCH office to pick up their red clipboards before proceeding to the Hennepin County Government Center and courts.
 WATCH Executive Director, Marna Anderson told the crowd that although there had been significant progress in Hennepin County towards "creating courts that help people solve their problems rather than process their cases" the state budget crisis was now threatening that progress.
 For example, the budget cuts have forced the reduction of sex crime investigators at the Minneapolis Police Department from ten to four as well as significant cuts at the Domestic Abuse Service Center.
 These cuts leave many women without assistance when applying for an order for protection.

-• St. Joseph County in South Bend, Indiana where the YMCA held a walk-in and press conference that focused on the improvements in the handling of domestic violence cases, particularly in getting guns out of the hands of abusers.
+• St. Joseph County in South Bend, Indiana: the YMCA held a walk-in and press conference that focused on the improvements in the handling of domestic violence cases, particularly in getting guns out of the hands of abusers.
 Plans to use state money to implement an electronic protection order registry were announced.

-• Kailua, Hawaii, Breaking the Silence held a walk-in to coincide with a high-profile domestic homicide sentencing.
-Demonstrators gathered outside the courtroom in support of the family of Henny Hartsock who was stabbed to death by her husband on January 10.
-2008.
-The event, attended by local media drew attention to violence against women and resulted in one reporter working on an investigative report on domestic violence in Hawaii.
+• Kailua, Hawaii: Breaking the Silence held a walk-in to coincide with a high-profile domestic homicide sentencing.
+Demonstrators gathered outside the courtroom in support of the family of Henny Hartsock who was stabbed to death by her husband on January 10, 2008.
+The event, attended by local media, drew attention to violence against women and resulted in one reporter working on an investigative report on domestic violence in Hawaii.

-• St. Croix and St. Thomas, the Virgin Islands Domestic Violence and Sexual Assault Council held two walk-ins.
+• St. Croix and St. Thomas, the Virgin Islands: Domestic Violence and Sexual Assault Council held two walk-ins.
 Local activists engaged local media in talking about the need to improve the system's response to violence against women, particularly against the backdrop of a struggling economy and rising unemployment that increase the vulnerability of women and children.

 Court monitoring is an effective way to address many issues including violence against women, drunk driving, racial profiling, police brutality and livability crimes.
 This tactic represents a way that volunteers, who are independent of the system, can be engaged in ensuring court proceedings are just by noting observable behaviors of court personnel.
 These written observations provide a detailed picture of court proceedings and enable staff to follow up with specific court personnel on concerns noted and make recommendations for system and policy changes.

-WATCH has documented and reported on many systemic problems, including courtroom delays; problems prosecuting sexual assault crimes; barriers to women’s safety when domestic abusers are gone on arrival of police; inadequate supervision of violent offenders on probation; judicial demeanor; lack of sanctions for defendants who repeatedly violate No Contact orders; and budget cuts affecting advocacy services.
+WATCH has documented and reported on many systemic problems including: courtroom delays, problems prosecuting sexual assault crimes, barriers to women’s safety when domestic abusers are gone on arrival of police, inadequate supervision of violent offenders on probation, judicial demeanor, lack of sanctions for defendants who repeatedly violate No Contact orders, and budget cuts affecting advocacy services.
 WATCH promotes court monitoring across the country because their experience and that of others demonstrates that regular monitoring, clear reporting, and specific recommendations can lead to positive change.

-This tactic is powerful and straightforward to implement and can be effectively applied in many different arenas, not just the court system.
+This tactic is powerful and straightforward to implement, and can be effectively applied in many different arenas, not just the court system.
 WATCH volunteers are required to complete an interview process and background check, then attend a six-hour training on the basics of the criminal justice system and violence against women.
 Following that they receive a tour of the courts and shadow with a senior volunteer until they feel comfortable attending proceedings on their own.

 While the WATCH volunteer process is extensive, it provides one way of doing court monitoring.
 There are many ways to do court monitoring.
 For example, an Alaskan grandmother from a small fishing village asked four of her elderly friends to accompany her to court for several days.
-The judge was not treating her granddaughter's domestic violence seriously and she wanted witnesses and support.
+The judge was not taking her granddaughter's domestic violence seriously and she wanted witnesses and support.
 The women brought their knitting and sat in the front row and kept an eye on things.
-By the end of the morning the judge's curiosity got the better of him, and he asked the grandmothers what they wanted.
+By the end of the morning, the judge's curiosity got the better of him and he asked the grandmothers what they wanted.
 Since they had called their nearest shelter to find out the relevant laws, they were prepared with a list of needed changes to follow the law.
 Within six months they had transformed the practices of this court and only visit now and again to be sure the changes are permanent.
 The grandmothers ultimately changed the behavior of the judge and got better treatment for all victims.
 (Note: This story was re-told by Sarah Buehl in her article “Family Violence Court Watches: Improving Services to Victims by Documenting Practices”)

 Citizen power can be used to draw wider public attention to gaps in a system and to put pressure onto officials to address these gaps.
 In particular in times of economic hardship, citizens need to be particularly vigilant in ensuring that the vulnerable members of society do not lose their support systems.